Marriage and Family Therapist Salary and Career Outlook

 Individual and family services

 Average marriage and family therapist salaries vary by state as well.
-Therapists working in Hawaii, Maine, Colorado, New Jersey, and Utah can earn over $70,000 per year while the average salary for therapists working in Texas, Kentucky, Kansas, Alabama, and the Dakotas is under $46,000, according to the BLS.
+Therapists working in Hawaii, Connecticut, Oregon, New Jersey, and Colorado can earn over $89,000 per year, while the average salary is $72,720, according to the BLS.
+The median annual income of a marriage and family therapist ranges from $42,610 for the lowest 10% to $111,610 for the highest 10%.

 The median annual income of a marriage and family therapist ranges from $31,850 for the lowest 10% to $82,240 for the highest 10%.